kserve/kserve/docs/samples/batcher/README.md

 We add this module to support batch prediction for any ML frameworks (TensorFlow, PyTorch, ...) without decreasing the performance.

-This batcher is implemented in the KFServing model agent sidecar, so the requests first hit the agent sidecar, when a batch prediction is triggered the request is then sent to the model server container for inference.
+This batcher is implemented in the KServe model agent sidecar, so the requests first hit the agent sidecar, when a batch prediction is triggered the request is then sent to the model server container for inference.

 ![Batcher](../../diagrams/batcher.jpg)

 * We use webhook to inject the model agent container in the InferenceService pod to do the batching when batcher is enabled.
-* We use go channels to transfer data between http request handler and batcher go routines.
+* We use go channels to transfer data between http requset handler and batcher go routines.
-* Currently we only implemented batching with KFServing v1 HTTP protocol, gRPC is not supported yet.
+* Currently we only implemented batching with KServe v1 HTTP protocol, gRPC is not supported yet.
 * When the number of instances (For example, the number of pictures) reaches the `maxBatchSize` or the latency meets the `maxLatency`, a batch prediction will be triggered.
 ```
-apiVersion: "serving.kserve.io/v1alpha2"
+apiVersion: "serving.kserve.io/v1beta1"
 kind: "InferenceService"
 metadata:
   name: "pytorch-cifar10"